robolyst/osquant/content/papers/key-insights-limit-order-book/index.md

 The orde flow imbalance value was used as the input to a regression model of future price moves.
 Six stock were used, [Amazon (AMZN)](https://finance.yahoo.com/quote/AMZN), [Tesla (TSLA)](https://finance.yahoo.com/quote/TSLA), [Netflix (NFLX)](https://finance.yahoo.com/quote/NFLX), [Oracle (ORCL)](https://finance.yahoo.com/quote/ORCL), [Cisco (CSCO)](https://finance.yahoo.com/quote/CSCO), and [Micron (MU)](https://finance.yahoo.com/quote/MU).
 The fitted intercept is given by \\(\alpha\\) and the fitted coefficient for the OFI input is \\(\beta\\).
 In all six cases, the significant was lower than 1% showing that OFI contains information on future price moves.
 {{</figure>}}

 The OFI value calculated above looks at the best bid and ask.
-The authors in [^Xu-2019] also calcuated values for top 5 best prices giving 5 inputs instead of just 1.
+The authors in [^Xu-2019] also calculated values for top 5 best prices giving 5 inputs instead of just 1.
 They found that looking deeper into the order book adds new information on future price moves.

 # Summary

 Here I've summarised the key insights from a few papers looking at order volume in a limit order book.
 The papers show that the order book contains information that is highly predictive of future price moves.
 But, these moves do not over-come the bid/ask spread.

-I've added links to the papers in the the reference section.
+I've added links to the papers in the reference section.
 Go check them out for more details.

 <!-- An introduction to Limit Order Books -->